rinonb/marleyspoon/README.md

 In order to run the app locally, without docker, you need to:
 1. Install Ruby 2.7.2
 2. Have Redis running
+3. Set REDIS_HOST and REDIS_PORT to your local redis instance in .env

 ```
 bundle install